gosang/gosang.github.io/content/posts/design-patterns/the-twelve-factor-app-a-modern-approach-to-software-delivery.md

 +++
-title = 'The Twelve Factor App a Modern Approach to Software Delivery' date = 2024-02-17T16:57:02Z draft = false tags = ["12 Factors App"]
+title = 'The Twelve-Factor App: A Modern Approach to Software Delivery' date = 2024-02-17T16:57:02Z draft = false tags = ["12-Factor App"]
 +++

 In the fast-paced world of software development, maintaining scalable, robust, and easily deployable applications is crucial.
 Traditional methods often fall short in meeting the demands of modern software delivery.
 Enter the `Twelve-Factor App`, a methodology designed to address these challenges head-on by providing a set of best practices for building cloud-native applications.